quantiom/quantiom/README.md

 ### 🚀 About
-- ⚒️ 3 years of Java, Kotlin and NodeJS experience
+- ⚒️ 3 years of Java / Kotlin, NodeJS and C++ experience
 - 💬 Contact: quantiom#0001

 #### Technologies I am familar with: